IBM/cloud-operators/README.md

 <!-- SHOW operator hub -->

 With the IBM Cloud Operator, you can provision and bind [IBM public cloud services](https://cloud.ibm.com/catalog#services) to your Kubernetes cluster in a Kubernetes-native way.
 The IBM Cloud Operator is based on the [Kubernetes custom resource definition (CRD) API](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) so that your applications can create, update, and delete IBM Cloud services from within the cluster by calling Kubnernetes APIs, instead of needing to use several IBM Cloud APIs in addition to configuring your app for Kubernetes.

-For more information, see the [IBM Cloud Operator user guide](docs/user-guide.md).

 <!-- END SHOW operator hub -->